 Luckily, Esther was tossed from the canoe, and a geyser of water from a blowhole in the coral shot her up and away from the coral, into the ocean water.
 It was the first of several life-threatening situations MGM didn’t think twice about before sending their stuntwoman-swimming star into the water.

 Texas Carnival (1951)

 In Esther’s next film, Texas Carnival, there was a fantasy swimming number where Esther appears in the dream of her leading man, Howard Keel.
-In the dream, Esther is swimming around in his hotel room, which, of course, is now underwater.
-The darkened, underwater set was complete with the walls, floor, and window of Keel’s room in the film.
+In the dream, Esther swims around Howard’s hotel room, which, of course, is now underwater.
+A darkened, underwater set was created for this sequence, complete with the walls, floor, and window of Keel’s room in the film.

 “Some idiot put a ceiling on the room.”

 So…the set was effectively a black box full of water.
 To get in and out of this black box, Esther was provided with nothing but a small trap door.
 After one rehearsal of the scene, Esther needed to come up for air, but:

 “The black walls made it impossible to see the hatch in the trapdoor from the inside.
 I kept swimming around, trying various spots in the ceiling, but every place I tried, I hit solid wood.
 I couldn’t see any way to get out because it was wall, wall, ceiling.
 I was trapped with no air…”

 No one on set realized that Esther was running out of oxygen and about to drown, literally right before their eyes: one guy was eating a sandwich, another was on the phone.

 Finally, the prop man walked by and saw what was happening.
 He dove in, and saved Esther’s life.

 Esther’s most harrowing brush with death over the years probably occurred during filming of Million Dollar Mermaid, when she was expected to swan dive off a tiny platform from 50 feet above the pool, wearing a sequined full-body suit, turban, and a heavy gold crown on her head.